Empire (apple)

-Empire is the name of a clonally propagated cultivar of apple derived from a seed grown in 1945 by Lester C. Anderson, a Cornell University fruit nutritionist who conducted open pollination research on his various orchards.
+Empire is a clonally propagated cultivar of apple derived from a seed sown in 1945 by Lester C. Anderson, a Cornell University fruit nutritionist who conducted open pollination research on his various orchards.
+Pomologist and apple breeder Roger Way named this new variety the Empire was named after its home state, New York (the "Empire State").
+This variety is mostly grown in the Northeastern United States.